-The maximum amount you could receive from a Special Request is £150 only.
-Clients will have to pay towards the treatment received.
+The maximum amount you could receive from a Special Request is only £150.
+Clients will therefore HAVE to pay towards the treatment received.

 Clients using the Special Request service are liable for the outstanding account after the PDSA money has been allocated.
 If clients do not pay for their outstanding accounts they will be banned from this practice, losing all PDSA PetAid benefits.
 The debt will then be transferred to our Debt Collection Service for recovery.
 This process incurs further charges that will be added to the outstanding debt.